Willyb15/Data-Science-Python/week4/day7-intro_to_classes/beginning_classes_assignment.md

 For the second set of problems, we'll give you blocks of code that we want you to place into methods within a class definition.
 After building up each of your class definitions, use them to instantiate a couple of instances of your class.
 Play around with those instances, and make sure that everything is working like you would expect.

 1. Using the following code, we want you to define a `Car` class.
 We've given you the code for an `__init__` method and a `drive` method.
-We want you to actually build the class definition, as well as the definitions for these two methods.
+We want you to build the class definition, as well as the definitions for these two methods.

 `__init__` method code